NASA Mini-Sniffer: Mini-Sniffer II

 The Mini-Sniffer I was then modified into the "Mini-Sniffer II" by removing the canards and the wingtip tailfins, then adding tail booms and extending the wings, giving it a wingspan of 6.7 meters (22 feet).
 It was still powered by a gasoline engine, and made 21 flights to a maximum altitude of 6,100 meters (20,000 feet).

 To get to much higher altitudes, Reed planned to use an unusual engine that burned hydrazine.
 A normal internal combustion engine burns gasoline with air to generate power, but at 21 kilometers the air is too thin to keep it running.
-Instead of gasoline, Reed planned to use hydrazine, or N2H4, which breaks down spontaneously when run across a catalyst, generating heat to produce steam to drive the engine.
+Instead of gasoline, Reed planned to use hydrazine, or N2H4, which breaks down spontaneously when run across a catalyst, generating hot gas (ammonia, hydrogen and nitrogen) to drive the engine.
 Hydrazine is a corrosive, toxic, and unstable propellant, but its ability to "burn" without oxygen makes it useful for spacecraft thrusters and for such high-altitude engine applications.